SourabhGPatil/Shoporama/README.md

-Shoporoma is a simple e-commerce website built to shiwcase my skills in the MERN Stack.
+Shoporoma is a simple e-commerce website built with the MERN Stack.